-Any student who has completed all coursework from their most recent semester, who is not on probation, and who does not wish to enroll at Ashesi in the subsequent semester, may request from the Academic Registry to defer their studies.
-Students who defer must request from the Academic Registry to resume their studies within 2 semesters.
+All students who defer must request from the Academic Registry to resume their studies by submitting a Resumption of Studies Form within 2 semesters.
+The Form should be submitted to the office at least two weeks before classes start.
 Any student who defers and does not resume their studies within 2 semesters will be considered to have permanently withdrawn from the University and will have to reapply to the University to resume their studies.

-5.27.
+5.31.
 TRANSFER STUDENTS